Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ryu.
-I am a MA Interdisciplinary Studies student who studies Texts & Technology with TESOL at the University of Central Florida.
+I am an MA Interdisciplinary Studies student who studies Texts & Technology with TESOL at the University of Central Florida.

 Recently, I earned a graduate cetrificate in TEFL (Teaching English as a Foregin Language) from UCF.
 Thus, I am currently focusing on Texts & Technology for the completion of my MA degree in Interdisciplinary Studies.